guibueno/guibueno.github.io/_docs/04-practice.markdown

 #### Structuring the activity

 Each option in *Table 2* brings up new questions to the language learner.
-If, for example, he/she decides to *sing-along a song*, the immediate question that arises is: "which song?".
+If, for example, he/she decides to *sing-along to a song*, the immediate question that arises is: "which song?".

 In order to make this decision, the learner will have to think about songs in that target language.
 Even if we assume this is an easy task for this particular learner, other questions may keep coming up.